Pipeline

 Ladonia Fossil Park

-Untreated Water Pipeline and Balancing Reservoir
+Untreated Water Pipeline & Balancing Reservoir

 To move water from the lake, Upper Trinity Regional Water District (UTRWD) has built/is building: